srscalia/js-pokemon-search-practice-assignment-nyc-web-091718/README.md

 1. AS A BONUS, add a way to show users details for a particular pokemon: moves, abilities, etc.

 ---

-### Constructors and Prototypes (feel free to use either ES5 or ES6)

-**Note** When creating constructors and prototypes, you may use ES6 classes or just create the constructor function separately.
-Your choice.

 ![](https://media.giphy.com/media/HZpCCbcWc0a3u/giphy.gif)